 Our registered dietitians work together with you to create a custom nutrition plan based on your needs.
 When creating the custom diet, your age, type of diabetes, other conditions, lifestyle, etc. are taken into consideration so you have a plan that works well for you.

 Our specially trained nurses and registered dietitians educate patients on a variety of diabetes related topics, including blood sugar testing, managing high and low blood sugar, making healthy food choices and insulin.

-The Diabetes Center provides regular support groups for adults and children, as well as their families, living with diabetes.
-The groups meet within the Diabetes Center on a monthly to quarterly basis.
-To learn more about the support groups, call the Diabetes Center at 850-431-5404, visit our calendar of events or ask your diabetes educator at your next appointment.
+The TMH Physician Partners - Metabolic Health Center provides regular support groups for adults and children, as well as their families, living with diabetes.
+The groups meet within the TMH Physician Partners - Metabolic Health Center on a monthly to quarterly basis.
+To learn more about the support groups, call the Metabolic Health Center at 850-431-5404, visit our calendar of events or ask your diabetes educator at your next appointment.

 MedlinePlus - The National Institutes of Health's website for patients and their families and friends.
 It has information about diseases, conditions, and wellness issues in language you can understand.
 It offers reliable, up-to-date health information, anytime, anywhere, for free.

 Florida Diabetes Camp - Camp information and forms.
 All programs are open to youngsters with type 1 insulin dependent diabetes.
 Financial aid is available for all events.

 Florida Diabetes Camps are open to youngsters with type 1 insulin dependent diabetes.
 Financial aid is available to all events.
 Call 352-334-1321 or email email@example.com.